 Our staff are valued for their role in contributing to creating a vibrant and dynamic school community while embodying our values and contributing toward achieving our vision.

 The Deputy Principals, Nathan Morton and Donna Paice, are responsible for the efficient daily operation of our college.
 Duties involve timetabling, curriculum organisation, examinations, attendance and behaviour management.
 They share a general responsibility for our students’ welfare and college organisation.
 They also serve as the first point of contact for prospective students.

 Academic Extension Coordinator

-Our Academic Extension Coordinator, Pamela Moss, is responsible for providing extensive mentor support to all of the year 7 – 10 students in the program, and also for our Upper School ATAR students to help them achieve their desired post-school destinations.
+Our Academic Extension Coordinator is responsible for providing extensive mentor support to all of the year 7 – 10 students in the program, and also for our Upper School ATAR students to help them achieve their desired post-school destinations.

 Our Student Services Manager, Amy Blackley, is responsible for behaviour management at our college.
 She also manages student welfare and concerns, providing support and direction to the Student Services team, including Year Coordinators, College Psychologists, the Chaplain and the Attendance Officer.

 Heads of Learning Areas